-In a similar vein to panelling your kitchen walls, the humidity- and water-resistance of WPC ensure that it’s safe (and practical) to use in the bathroom or showeroom, as well.
-There, you might choose to go for a darker look still: our Irish anthracite wall panels are a slate-black and give toilets a clean, modern feel.
+In a similar vein to panelling your kitchen walls, the humidity- and water-resistance of WPC ensure that it’s safe (and practical) to use in the bathroom or shower room, as well.
+There, you might choose to go for a darker look still: our Irish anthracite wall panels are slate-black and give toilets a clean, modern feel.

 Vertical lines can help to make spaces feel taller, whilst the slightness of the slats gives the impression that hundreds of them fit into a room you’d otherwise have thought much smaller.
 Together, the optical illusion effects which wood panelling, like our WPC panels, adds to a space makes it an ideal choice for a hallway decorating.
 Not only will it make you and your visitors feel as if you’re walking through a cosy Norwegian abode, it will make your entrance spaces feel more spacious.

 How to install wall panelling for Irish home renovations

 You don’t need to hire professional contractors to install WPC wall panelling in your Irish home.
 DIY wall panelling is super easy to do, thanks to the innovative tongue and groove build of each panel.
 In order to install wall panelling DIY, you’ll need the following:

 - Bostik MSP 109 Turbo Bond, glue gun

 - Stainless steel wall panel clips

 - WPC slat wall edging (matching the colour of your slat wall)